 New York Regulatory and Business Externship

-The New York Regulatory and Business Externship will place law students in a semester-long clinical experience in New York City.
-The program is being offered in conjunction with Washington University's Olin School of Business, including a companion course in ethics with students from both schools.
+The New York Regulatory and Business Externship places students in a semester-long clinical experience in New York City.
+The program is offered in conjunction with Washington University's Olin School of Business, including a companion course in ethics with students from both schools.

-The New York Regulatory and Business Externship students will have the opportunity to learn first-hand about the practice of business associations and regulation in the nation's largest city.
+New York Regulatory and Business Externship students have the opportunity to learn first-hand about the practice of business associations and regulation in the nation's largest city.
 The externship allows third-year law students, and qualified second-year law students, to spend their fall or spring semester in NYC and work under the direction of attorneys in a variety of non-profit, government, and in-house counsel offices having an emphasis on business associations and regulation.
-Examples of potential student placements include positions with the Financial Industry Regulatory Authority (FINRA), New York Attorney General’s Office and the in-house counsel's office for investment banks and other large financial institutions.
-These externships will expose students to nonprofit and business associations, as well as regulatory environments, and students will gain a level of experiential training and learning that will allow a more rapid transition to practice in their post graduate careers.
+Examples of potential student placements include positions with the Financial Industry Regulatory Authority (FINRA), New York Attorney General’s Office and the in-house counsel's office for large businesses.
+These externships expose students to nonprofit and business associations, as well as regulatory environments, and students gain a level of experiential training and learning that will allow a more rapid transition to practice in their post graduate careers.
 Through their externships, the students will gain practical and technical experience from client representation and work with regulators in the various placements.